MGC Award Incentives

 MGC #13 Horticulture/Design Display – Award of Merit for a display of Horticulture and or Design in a public building such as a library, art center, museum, city hall, etc. (Formerly Holland Garden Club)

 - New display on a monthly basis throughout the year.
 First Place in each size group $25.00.

 - Best Decorated Holiday Tree or Greenery from the previous year holiday.
 Containers with live greens by a Club/or Club Member with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
 Attach photos—one showing the whole decorated tree and close ups of the decorations and give a brief descriptions of those decorations.

-- Best Decorated Holiday Tree by Youth or Junior Garden Club with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
+- Best Decorated Holiday Tree by Youth with a theme that furthers NGC/MGC goals and objectives and is displayed in public for community awareness.
 Attach photos—one showing the whole decorated tree and close up of the decorations with a short note about their tree.